kumaravelrajan/THM-SAL1/Pre Security/2. How the web works/readme.md

     1. Line 1 indicates that GET method is used to get home page (/) and we tell the web server that HTTP protocol version 1.1 is being used.

 ## HTTP methods

+HTTP methods are a way for the client (browser) to show their intended action when making an HTTP request.

+1. GET - get information from web server.
+1. POST - submit data to web server and create new records.
+1. PUT - submit data to web server to update information.
+1. DELETE

+## HEADERS

+### Common request headers

+1. Host: Some web servers host multiple websites so by providing the host headers you can tell it which one you require, otherwise you'll just receive the default website for the server.

+1. Content-Length: When sending data to a web server such as in a form, the content length tells the web server how much data to expect in the web request.

+1. Cookie: Data sent to the server to help remember your information.

+### Common response headers

+1. Set-Cookie: Information to store which gets sent back to the web server on each request.

+## Cookies

+Because HTTP is stateless (doesn't keep track of your previous requests), cookies can be used to remind the web server who you are.

+1. Web server first sends cookie value in set-cookie header to browser and browser stores this.
+1. In every request made by the browser to the web server, the browser sends the cookie value inside the cookie header.

+# Room 3 - How websites work

+## How websites work

+There are two major components that make up a website:

+1. Front End (Client-Side) - the way your browser renders a website.
+1. Back End (Server-Side) - a server that processes your request and returns a response.